 It’s also important that you commit yourself to proper oral hygiene and maintain regular checkups with your orthodontist.
 Tooth loss is the primary reason why teeth shift, and periodontal disease is the number one cause for tooth loss.

 “It’s important to commit to a proper routine of brushing and flossing each day,” says Dr. Nima.
 “Invisalign treatment required a lot of work on your part, and you want to be able to enjoy the beautiful new smile that you worked so hard for.
 Failing to brush at least twice daily and floss once a day, and visit your dentist twice a year, can put your teeth at risk for decay and gum disease.”

 Regular checkups with your dentist will ensure that your teeth are healthy and that your bite is still correct.
 Your dentist will be able to tell if your teeth are shifting over time, and if needed, can create a new retainer for you to ensure your teeth can reestablish a stable bite.

 If you want to keep your newly straight and properly functioning grin, your work doesn’t end just because your Invisalign treatment is over.
 Take proper care of your teeth, wear your retainer as prescribed, and don’t hesitate to ask your orthodontist questions about how to maintain your new smile.

-Newpark Orthodontics in Alpharetta is home to leading orthodontist, Dr. Nima Hajibaik.
+Newpark Orthodontics is home to leading Alpharetta orthodontist, Dr. Nima Hajibaik.
 He is happy to answer your questions about orthodontics.
 If you’d like to book an appointment, feel free to give us a call or send us a message!